 Still unsure?
 Nothing is ever lost – search will always find it.

-Tips for a Calm Inbox
+Tips for a calm inbox

 Start with the recommended setup